cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 There is currently no standardized data format for the exchange of regionalized life cycle impact assessment (LCIA) methods.
 This lack of standardization results in inconsistent implementation of LCIA methods and poor uptake of regionalization in general.
 This document provides a specification for a software- and database-independent data format for regionalized and site-generic LCIA methods.
 Its guiding principles are:

 * Simplicity.
 Use the simplest and easiest approach and format whenever possible.
 * Compatibility and consistency.
-This standard requires elementary flows be identified in both of the major nomenclature systems (ILCD and ecoinvent), making for easier implementation.
+This standard requires elementary flows be identified in both of the major nomenclature systems (ELCD and ecoinvent), making for easier implementation.
 * Reuse of existing standards.
 This standard builds on top of existing widely-used standards for metadata ([datapackage](https://frictionlessdata.io/specs/data-package/)), [CSVs](https://tools.ietf.org/html/rfc4180), and GIS data ([geojson](http://geojson.org/), [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF)).

 ## Summary